Page Nav

 But have you ever heard about plowing the river path itself?

-What was the logic behind it: In reply, Mr. Patil explained and said," Along with the river water some fine particles and small pebbles flow and by forming layer after layer gets settled on the sand and with the duration of time it hardens and blocks the water flow percolate and infiltrate and resists water to reach up to wells and borewells and in turn causing floods.
+What was the logic behind it: In reply, Mr. Patil explained and said," Along with the river water some fine particles and small pebbles flow and by forming layer after layer gets settled on the sand and with the duration of time it hardens and blocks the water flow to percolate and infiltrate and resists water to reach up to wells and borewells and in turn causing floods.

-Because of his innovative efforts, he was awarded as "waterman of Shahada" by Hon'ble collector Mr. Asimkumar Gupta.
+Because of his innovative efforts, he was awarded as "Waterman of Shahada" by Hon'ble collector Mr. Asimkumar Gupta.

 No comments